This beef and Guinness pie takes 20 minutes to prepare and is 530 calories per portion.

-Season flour in a bowl, add meat and coat.
+- Season the flour in a bowl, add meat and coat.
 Heat oil and brown meat.
-Set meat to one side, then brown shallots.
-Add celery, cook for 2 mins.
+Set the meat to one side, then brown shallots.
+Add the celery and cook for 2 minutes.

-Roll pastry, then cut out a lid for the dish, plus two long strips.
-Brush rim of dish with milk and press strips around edge.
-Brush with milk and put pie lid on top.
-Seal edges, make a hole in centre then cook in a preheated oven at 200°C (400ºF, Gas Mark 6) for 40-50 mins.
+- Roll out the pastry and cut out a lid for the dish, plus two long strips.
+Brush the rim of the dish with milk and press the strips around the edge.
+Brush with milk and put the pie lid on top.
+Use the prongs of a fork to seal the pie edges neatly and use a sharp knife to make a hole in the centre.

-Top tip for making Beef and Guinness pie
+Top tips for making a beef and Guinness pie

-If the stout flavour is too strong for the kids, replace it with the same quantity of beef stock.
+If the stout flavour is too strong, you could swap for an ale instead.
+If you’d prefer not to use alcohol, replace it with the same quantity of fresh beef stock.

 What to eat with steak and Guinness pie?

 Mashed potatoes are an excellent choice but for an Irish twist, why not serve the pie with Colcannon.
 It’s buttery mashed potatoes with cabbage mixed through.
 You could also serve the pea with some steamed carrots and peas to boost your veg intake for the day.

 How many calories in a beef and Guinness pie?

 Our recipe for beef and Guinness pie is 530 calories per portion.
 This does not include side dishes such as mashed potatoes or chips.

 Can I make beef and Guinness pie in the slow cooker?